This program has been postponed until spring 2018. Please complete the inquiry form to be notified of updates.

 Participants earn a Certificate in Business Emergency Preparedness by successfully completing all six courses.
 Participants acquire skill-based knowledge and an action plan for their organization to follow in the event of an emergency or disaster.
 Students move through this 6-week program as a cohort.
-Lunch will be provided at each class meeting.

 This is an overview of emergency management principles and planning concepts.
 It examines the definition, key references, organizations and stakeholders, practices, resources, and roles and responsibilities, pertinent to the Federal Emergency Management Agencies (FEMA) five phases of emergency management.
 The course then illustrates many of these concepts using a Wildfire “case study.”
 Subject matter experts will provide insight to key areas of emergency management.